JAlcocerT/JAlcocerT/content/docs/Dev/web-hugo-ssg.md

 They help us provide interesting funcitonality to our themes.

+So you create them once, and reuse forever.

 1. If you are using HUGO, embed your images with [this **shortcode**](https://raw.githubusercontent.com/gohugoio/hugo/master/tpl/tplimpl/embedded/templates/shortcodes/figure.html)

 2. You can also embed [GISTS with this shortcode](https://raw.githubusercontent.com/gohugoio/hugo/refs/heads/master/tpl/tplimpl/embedded/templates/shortcodes/gist.html)